shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **32. The most commonly used method is called k-fold cross-validation and splits the training data into k folds to validate the model on one fold while training the model on the k−1 other folds, all of this k times.
 The error is then averaged over the k folds and is named cross-validation error.**

-&#10230; O método mais comumente usado é chamado k-fold cross validation (K-Dobras de Validação Cruzada) e divide os dados de treinamento em k dobras enquanto treina o modelo em k-1 outras dobras, todas estas em k vezes.
-O erro é então calculado sobre as k dobras e é chamado cross-validation error (erro de validação cruzada).
+&#10230; O método mais comumente usado é chamado k-fold cross validation e divide os dados de treinamento em k partes enquanto treina o modelo nas outras k-1 partes, todas estas em k vezes.
+O erro é então calculado sobre as k partes e é chamado cross-validation error (erro de validação cruzada).

 <br>